Barile-Macchia Resolutions and the closed neighborhood ideal: Introduction

 To establish this result, we consider $T$ as a rooted tree and define a lexicographic order on the minimal generators of its closed neighborhood ideal, induced by a chosen ordering of the vertices of $T$.
 We also explore the relationship between closed neighborhood ideals of trees and three well-studied classes of monomial ideals for which the BM resolution is known to be minimal (\Cref{proposition:counter_ex_rooted_hypertree}, \Cref{proposition:NI_Pn_not_generic}, and \Cref{proposition:NI_Pn_not_linearquotient}).

-Two fundamental homological invariants associated with the minimal free resolution of an ideal are the Castelnuovo-Mumford regularity (or simply, regularity) and the projective dimension.
-The regularity measures the width of the resolution, while the projective dimension measures its length.
-For closed neighborhood ideals of trees, the regularity is known to equal the matching number of the graph \cite[Theorem 3.4]{CJRS2025}.
-By analyzing the critical sets arising from the corresponding acyclic matchings, we are able to establish the following result regarding the projective dimension. \begin{customthm}{\ref{theorem:pdim_matchingnum_tree}} Let $T$ be a tree with the closed neighborhood ideal $NI(T)$ in a polynomial ring $R$.
+The projective dimension is a homological invariant of the minimal free resolution of an ideal, measuring its length.
+By analyzing the critical sets arising from the corresponding acyclic matchings, we are able to establish the following result regarding the projective dimension.

+\begin{customthm}{\ref{theorem:pdim_matchingnum_tree}} Let $T$ be a tree with the closed neighborhood ideal $NI(T)$ in a polynomial ring $R$.
 Then the projective dimension

 where $\alpha(T)$ denotes the independence number of $T$. \end{customthm}

 In fact, \Cref{Algorithm:MaxCritTree} constructs a maximal BM critical set whose size equals the independence number of the tree.